scPRINT use case on BPH¶

 dtype=dtype,

-# list of layers to use
+# list of transformer layers to extract the Gene Network from

 )